difference between cash crop and food crop

 Food crops, on the other hand, are grown to feed people or animals.
 They are cultivated in larger quantities than cash crops, and their value lies more in the nutrition they provide rather than the monetary value they generate.
 Food crops are essential for food security and sustainability.

-See also difference between paramount and paramount plus
+See also difference between llamas and alpacas

 Examples of food crops include rice, wheat, maize, potatoes, cassava, beans, and peas.
 These crops are easy to cultivate, and farmers have been growing them for generations.
 They can grow in different climates and soil types, and they do not require a lot of capital inputs.